 Colic and respiratory procedures are some of the most common soft tissue surgeries that we perform.
 Our vets are able to assess your horse's condition and offer surgical treatments if this is in the best interest of your horse's long-term health.

-Our equine veterinary team is available during our clinic hours and on an on-call basis 24/7 to carry out corrective colic surgery and intensive post-operative care which is vital for survival.
+Our equine veterinary team is available during our clinic hours to carry out corrective colic surgery and intensive post-operative care which is vital for survival.

 A full range of reproductive surgical procedures can be carried out either at your farm through our ambulatory services, or for more complex procedures, by our specialist surgeons at our hospital.
 These include:

 Mares: Cesarean section and other reproductive surgical emergencies are available along with the removal of endometrial cysts.
 Urogenital surgery, including Caslick's operation and other perineal surgery, ovariectomy, removal of granulosa cell tumors, ovarian hematoma, abscess or cysts, repair of uterine torsion, correction of foaling injuries, and removal of bladder stones.